A growing black market

 The black market in tobacco involves criminal gangs smuggling across borders, engaging in large-scale tax evasion and producing counterfeit cigarettes.
 With weak penalties for perpetrators, poor border controls, low arrest rates and tobacco taxes creating disparity between neighbouring countries, it’s a problem that’s set to grow.

 Our video portrays a fictional tobacco conglomerate – International Tobacco Smugglers Inc., which profiles the criminal supply chain that manufactures, transports and distributes tobacco products illegally.

 We fully support regulators, governments and international organisations in eliminating all illicit tobacco trade.
-It is vitally important that governments establish workable tax regimes and economic policies that do not create conditions that encourage illicit trade, with strong border controls and effective laws to fight the black market.
+It is vitally important that governments establish workable tax regimes and economic policies that do not encourage illicit trade.
+Strong border controls and effective laws also help to fight the black market.
 Our approach to fighting the black market in tobacco includes:

 We actively engage with key external stakeholders across our industry and other sectors on a range of AIT priorities.
 We have dedicated AIT teams operating at global and local levels.
 Our AIT Engagement teams are always fully cooperative with enforcement agencies and local tax and customs authorities, where it is needed.
 The global AIT strategy is supported by our research programme, which aims to further understand the size and scope of the problem.